fran-mg/movidius-ncs-notes/setup.md

 ## From Windows or MacOS

+Here are simple step by step instructions for setting up a guest virtual machine to run ?ubuntu so you can use the Movidius Neural Compute Stick (NCS)

 Use Oracle VirtualBox to host a linux guest OS
 * Install Virtual Box
   * or you could use vmWare workstation if you prefer